 As mentioned in the risk management section below, the Executive Leadership Team reviews the progress of the capital program on a regular basis.
-Over the last twenty-two months, the global pandemic has played a role in the procurement lead time, availability of contractors and price of materials.
+For nearly two years, the global pandemic has played a role in the procurement lead time, availability of contractors and price of materials.
 Constant focus, review and mitigation where possible is occurring by the organisation's senior leaders and these factors are considerations when management reviews the organisation risk registers.